 16. iTalki — 1-to-1 Online Japanese teaching website

-iTalki is clearly one of the most known websites to teach language online.
-It is a great place to learn Japanese with thousands of 1-to-1 Japanese teachers and tutors.
+iTalki is one of the most well-known websites to teach language online.
+It is a great place to learn Japanese, with thousands of 1-to-1 Japanese teachers and tutors.

-As an incentive, the fees are reasonable.
+The fees are reasonable as an incentive.
 Hence, finding many educators within your budget is much easier.
-Even so, there are still high-charging experienced teachers out there.
+Even so, there are still high-charging, experienced teachers out there.

 There are various Japanese classes to choose from.
-It includes JLPT preparation, conversational, and tailored to your specific needs.
+It includes JLPT preparation, conversational skills, and tailoring to your specific needs.
 You can also interact with learners worldwide on the website.

-Pricing: Unlike other online tutoring apps, iTalki does not have a set price.
-Trainers can charge hourly fees per their profile, expertise, and assignments.
-Typically, it runs between $8 and $30 per hour.
+Pricing: Unlike other online tutoring sites, iTalki does not have a set price.
+Trainers can charge hourly fees based on their profile, expertise, and assignments.
+Typically, the cost ranges between $8 and $30 per hour.

 17. Anki — A flashcard to practice Japanese words

-Anki is an open-source and free flashcard software with many features to help you learn Japanese on any device with Anki installed.
+Anki is open-source, free flashcard software with many features to help you learn Japanese on any device with Anki installed.

 Anki allows you to categorize your vocabulary lists, grammar, and even kanji into various flashcard decks.
 It ranges from standard flip-and-reveal to filling in the gaps with the proper answer.